webmiddle/webmiddle/README.md

 ## Contributing

 This is a monorepo, i.e. all the core services and the main webmiddle package are all in this single repository.
-It is inspired by [Babel](https://github.com/babel/babel) and other projects, check out this [article](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) to know why this isn't an horrible idea after all.
+It is inspired by [Babel](https://github.com/babel/babel) and other projects, check out this [article](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) to see why this isn't an horrible idea after all.

 It uses [Lerna](https://github.com/lerna/lerna) for managing the monorepo, as you might have guessed from the lerna.json file.

-Start by installing the root packages with:
+Start by installing the root dependencies with:

 ```bash
 npm install